kendraio/kendraio-app/docs/workflow/blocks/mapping.rst

   !(state.import.status)

-If you want to combine a NOT statement like this with aditional logic, you need to wrap it in parentheses again.
+If you want to combine a NOT statement like this with additional logic, you need to wrap it in parentheses again.

 .. code-block:: text